 Up to 95% of adults infected with acute HBV infection recover and do not become chronically (permanently) infected, although they can infect other people during the acute phase via transmission of body secretions.
-The others become chronically infected—and able to infect others for a much longer time (in some cases for many years)—and are at risk for serious liver disease.
+The others become chronically infected—and can infect others for a much longer time (in some cases for many years)—and are at risk for serious liver disease.
 The picture is different for children: infants and children who become infected with hepatitis B are much more likely than adults to become chronically infected and hence to develop serious, late complications.

 Chronic infection with HBV may lead to cirrhosis, liver failure, and liver cancer.
 HAV infection does not lead to chronic infection or chronic liver disease.

 Treatment for patients with chronic HBV infection may include interferon therapy, which reduces or eliminates the virus in some patients.
 Interferon blocks viral replication and enhances the body’s immune response to infected cells.
-Because interferon is an injectable medicine and has some potentially serious side effects, some patients may be advised to delay or avoid interferon treatment or to use one of the several oral medicines such as lamivudine, adefovir or entecavir.
+Because interferon is an injectable medicine and has some potentially serious side effects, some patients may be advised to delay or avoid interferon treatment or to use one of the several oral medicines, such as lamivudine, adefovir or entecavir.
 Treatment is always administered and monitored by a clinician familiar with viral hepatitis.

 Hepatitis B Vaccines

 The FDA has licensed several hepatitis B vaccines for use in the United States, including several combination vaccines.
 It has been part of the routine childhood immunization schedule since 1994.
 Some parents object to vaccinating their newborns against a disease they mistakenly think is spread only via sexual contact and IV drug use.
-However, newborns and young children are at risk for hepatitis B infection: apart from maternal transmission of hepatitis B to a newborn, hepatitis B transmission has been reported in school and daycare settings among children.
+However, newborns and young children are at risk for hepatitis B infection.
+Apart from maternal transmission of hepatitis B to a newborn, hepatitis B transmission has been reported in school and daycare settings among children.
 The vaccine contains no live virus and is safe even for people with reduced immune function.

 Hepatitis A Vaccines